Restart of community letting

 It is important that the responsibility for the safety and wellbeing of our staff and hall users is managed and maintained to the highest standard and that there is a collective and cohesive approach between North Ayrshire Council, our Community Associations and user groups towards re-introducing vital community services and recreational activities.

-The supplementary COVID-19 conditions of let form must be completed and adhered to for all groups and individuals considering a let of a Community Hall or Centre managed or operated by North Ayrshire Council, Community Facilities.
+These conditions must be adhered to by all groups and individuals considering a let of a Community Hall or Centre managed or operated by North Ayrshire Council, Community Facilities.

 Please see below the list of venues we are not in a position to facilitate community letting programmes: